zX3no/Omnia/README.md

   - C#
   - Kotlin

-  I don't like bytecode langauges but if you can't help yourself, C# and Kotlin are decent choices.
+  I don't like bytecode languages but if you can't help yourself, C# and Kotlin are decent choices.

 - Best functional languages
   - Elixir
   - Gleam

-  If you like functional programming you might like either of these.
+  If you like functional programming, you might like one of these.

 - Languages you should never use
   - Zig
   - Java
   - Lua

-  These languages all have alternatives that are better.
+  These languages all have alternatives that are objectively better.

 | Language   | Simplicity | Documentation? | Build Tools | Compile Times(ms) | Error Messages |
 |------------|------------|----------------|-------------|-------------------|----------------|